Sarbanes, Oxley cite Man Utd in slamming relaxed IPO rules

-WASHINGTON, July 31 (Reuters) - English soccer club Manchester United’s planned Wall Street share offering was cited by architects of the Sarbanes-Oxley corporate accountability law as they criticized recent U.S. legislation that watered down their decade-old reforms.
+WASHINGTON (Reuters) - English soccer club Manchester United’s (MANU.N) planned Wall Street share offering was cited by architects of the Sarbanes-Oxley corporate accountability law as they criticized recent U.S. legislation that watered down their decade-old reforms.

 “There is some potential for scandal,” former U.S. Sen. Paul Sarbanes said on Monday, referring to this year’s Jobs Act.